-Day in the Life of a Front Desk Clerk
+Day in the Life of a Hotel Front Desk Agent

 THE CUSTOMER SERVICE EXPERIENCE

-While front desk clerks at both hotels and timeshare resorts are on the front lines of customer service, there are differences in their experiences.
-Both hotel and timeshare clerks can be the first impression a guest forms when walking through the doors.
-Says Michaud, "You have to really like people; being a front desk clerk is definitely not for someone who wants to be in a back office."
-Being a people person is paramount for both types of operations, and many of the tasks front desk clerks perform for guests are the same, but there are significant differences:
+Front desk clerks at hotels and resorts are on the front lines of customer service, and they can be the first impression a guest forms when walking through the doors.
+On a personal level, front desk agents should truly enjoy interacting with people; being a front desk clerk is definitely not for introverts who prefer working behind the scenes or on their own.
+Being a people person is paramount, and most hotel front desk agents should expect to: